Difference Between ISBN 10 and ISBN 13

 What is ISBN 13?

-The prefix element, the registration group element, the registrar element, the publication element, and the check digit wherein except prefix element and check digit, the rest of the ISBN-13 version is identical to ISBN 10.
+The prefix element, the registration group element, the registrar element, the publication element, and the check digit of the rest of the ISBN-13 version are identical to ISBN 10.

-Registration group element: It identifies the geographical region, or language area, or Country.
-It could be at most 5 digits long and a minimum 1 digit long.
+Registration group element: It identifies the geographical region, language area, or Country.
+It could be at most 5 digits long and a minimum of 1 digit long.

 Main Differences Between ISBN 10 and ISBN 13

-3. In 1970, ISBN 10 was developed by the International Organization by Standardization (ISO) whereas ISBN 13 is developed for published books.
-It has 13 digits in which the last digit is the check digit.
+3. In 1970, ISBN 10 was developed by the International Organization by Standardization (ISO), whereas ISBN 13 was developed for published books.
+It has 13 digits, in which the last digit is the check digit.

 4. There is no prefix in the ISBN 10 system.
 On the other hand, ISBN 13 has 978 as a prefix.